-Natural, gem quality turquoise is the most rare, and therefore most highly valued and desired type of turquoise.
+Natural, gem-quality turquoise is the rarest, and therefore most highly valued and the desired type of turquoise.
 The term natural is used to describe turquoise which has been pulled from the ground and is hard enough to cut and polish without the need for any type of treatment.
 Estimates vary, but approximately only 30% of what is mined is hard enough to cut and polish in its natural state.
 Only around 3% of all turquoise mined is considered gem grade material.

-Chalk turquoise is low grade natural turquoise that is too soft to be cut and cut and polished in its natural state.
+Chalk turquoise is a low-grade natural turquoise that is too soft to be cut and cut and polished in its natural state.
 It must be stabilized for use in jewelry.

 Reconstituted turquoise is created by mixing crushed turquoise with epoxy and sometimes dye.
 Artists may use reconstituted turquoise to create very inexpensive jewelry, particularly heist necklaces.
 Reconstitution allows smaller pieces of turquoise to recombined into larger chunks which are useful in a variety of ways.